sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

  0.0153391  0.158666     0.417942  0.133245
 ```

-We can see that we get the result we were looking for.
+We can see that we now get the result we were looking for.

 ### 8.3 Functions with a bang !
 The bang `!` symbol in Julia is used to differentiate mutating vs non-mutating operations.
 When we call a method along with `!`, it will mutate our input variable.